icn-navigator/Documentation/Product Brief/Requirements/Breakdown of Reqs.md

 A **functional** requirement is *what the system must do*, including key observable behaviour, services and features.

 >[!info]- `FR__` Links and User Stories
 >Each **functional requirement** in the table links to a dedicated page where it is broken down into **user stories** and further detail.
-This structure helps us trace requirements to user needs and planned features.
+This structure helps us trace requirements to user needs.
 >
-> > [!warning]- We apply this approach only to _functional requirements_ — since user stories are best suited for describing observable system behaviour.
+> > [!warning]- We apply this approach only to _functional requirements_ - since user stories are best suited for describing observable system behaviour.
 It does not apply to non-functional requirements or out-of-scope items, where user stories are less meaningful.

 | Test                           | Requirement                                                                                                    | Source                                                                                                                                                |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |